 - Vibe: Polished, aspirational, tourist-forward

 - Transport: Easy.
-KLCC LRT connects you to most of the city without thinking about it.
+KLCC LRT connects you to most of the city.

 In person, the Petronas Twin Towers are disorienting.
 They are two silver columns climbing straight into the haze, so tall you have to tilt your head back until it hurts.
-Staying in KLCC puts you underneath them.
+Staying in KLCC puts you underneath them at Petronas Twin Towers.
 Your first morning, that’s worth something.

 Bukit Bintang: For Staying in the Middle of Everything